Should I fix my energy prices?

 • Peace of mind

-• Be able to plan your energy spend for the next 12 months
+• Lets you plan your energy spending for the next 12 months

 Should I renew my business energy contract now?